 Q: If you were an actual superhero, what would your superpower be?

-Victoria: I think I would like to be invisible.
-[CHUCKLES]… there’re certain conversations I’d like to hear.
-[LAUGHS] It’s kinda simple.
+Victoria: I think I would like to be invisible. … there're certain conversations I’d like to hear.
+It’s kinda simple.
 I mean like I think I would like to hear Olivia on the playground when I’m not there.
 You know what I mean?
 I think that would be really cool.
-[CHUCKLES] I think it would interesting to just be a fly on the wall in the restaurant and hear people chat.
+I think it would interesting to just be a fly on the wall in the restaurant and hear people chat.

-[Or maybe that’s where reality to me hit.]
 You know what I mean?
 Because some of us just need to have that moment of like unplug and listen to somebody else’s life.”

 Q. Who is your hero and why?